 NEWS and events

 Tatiana Berman is one of the stars in the new documentary Forte which tells the stories of three remarkable women who are creating and living their own definitions of success in a musical genre that prizes the appearance of immaculate effortlessness.
-This feature-length documentary is set to premiere in New York at the Argentinian Consulate General on January 25, 2019.
-The film, directed by David Donnelly (Maestro, 2015), was shot in eight countries around the world and funded by private individuals and foundations in the United States, Germany and Norway.
+After a remarkably successful avant premiere at the New York Argentinian Consulate General, Forte is now market-ready and awaiting distribution.
+The film, directed by David Donnelly (Maestro, 2015), was shot in eight countries.
 For more info please go to www.fortefilm.com

 To read Tatiana's blog posts click BLOG